-- For Windows systems: %BINDIR%\TDS\server\bin - For UNIX systems: \$BINDIR/TDS/server/bin
+- For Windows systems: %BINDIR%\TDS\server\bin - ForAIX or Linux systems: \$BINDIR/TDS/server/bin

-For UNIX or Windows systems, you can either change to this directory before running the hostcmd command, or add the directory path to your PATH environment variable.
+For AIX, Linux, or Windows systems, you can either change to this directory before running the hostcmd command, or add the directory path to your PATH environment variable.

-For more information about presetting the NetView operator ID and password or password phrase, see "Defining the NetView for z/OS User ID and Password on the Topology Server" on page 17.
+For more information about presetting the NetView operator ID and password or password phrase, see "Defining the NetView for z/OS User ID and Password on the Topology Server" on page 9.